tridentstream/mediaserver/UNORGANIZED-DOCS.rst

 After you have installed it, check out the plugin README to figure out what the app is called.

-In this example, we'll say the READ says the app is named `my_plugin`.
+In this example, we'll say the README says the app is named `my_plugin`.
 Open up .env local_settings.py and find `INSTALLED_APPS`.
 The result should look something like this

 .. code-block:: python

     INSTALLED_APPS=my_plugin,another_plugin

-Restart Tridentstream Media Server and you can find your newly installed plugin in the admin interface.
+After you restart Tridentstream Media Server you can find your newly installed plugin in the admin interface.

 Organizing Data
 `````````````````````````````````

 Tridentstream Media Server relies on your data being structured with the same hieracy for all of the same type.

 By forcing such expectations of the data options are opened for making a different type of plugins
 from what other streaming solutions can do.
 E.g. you won't need to do everything through the filesystem.